Qardaha

-Qardaha (القَرْدَاحَة / ALA-LC: Qardāḥah) is a town in northwestern Syria, in the mountains overlooking the coastal town of Latakia.
+Qardaha (القَرْدَاحَة) is a town in northwestern Syria, in the mountains overlooking the coastal town of Latakia.
 Nearby localities include Kilmakho to the west, Bustan al-Basha to the southwest, Harf al-Musaytirah to the southeast and Muzayraa to the north.
 According to the Syrian Central Bureau of Statistics, Qardaha had a population of 8,671 in 2004.
 It has a predominantly Alawite population and is the traditional home of the Assad family, which ruled Syria from 1970 until 2024.
-It is believed that many of Assad’s loyalists have fled to Qardaha after the end of the Assad regime in December 2024.

 Syrian President Hafez al-Assad, who ruled from 1970 to 2000, was born in Qardaha.
 Under Assad, the government poured massive investments into Qardaha, Latakia and the surrounding region.
 Qardaha has many luxurious villas.
 A major statue of Hafez al-Assad used to exist in the town center, and a huge mausoleum containing the graves of Bassel al-Assad and Hafez al-Assad was also previously located there.
 Hasan al-Khayer was also born in Qardaha.